sedostheatre/sedos.co.uk/input/news/2024-02-01-new-photos-from-productions-from-1908-1948-added-to-archive.md

 date: 2024-02-01
 image: /assets/john-freeman-anne-catherine-cohen-in-the-best-people-1928-autocorrected-.jpg
 imageAlt: "Sedos archive: The Best People"
-metaTitle: "Sedos archive: 10 new photos given to the society"
+metaTitle: "Sedos archive: new photos given to the society"
-metaDescription: 10 new photos of productions between 1926 and 1948 have been given to the Sedos archive
+metaDescription: New photos of productions between 1926 and 1948 have been given to the Sedos archive
 ---
 *1 February 2024*